abinbabuabu/personal-profile/content/jobs/RecuitmentTool/index.md

 title: 'Backend Developer | Fellow'
 company: 'Talent Acquisition | SAP'
 location: 'Bengaluru, India'
-range: 'May 2021 - Feb 2022'
+range: 'Aug 2021 - Feb 2022'
 url: ''
 ---

-- Co-led a backend project and collaborated with team members to successfully design and develop a recruitment tool from scratch within a quick four-month timeframe during fellowship
+- Co-led a backend project, working with a team of 5, to plan, design, and develop a recruitment tool
-- Implemented multiple APIs using the Spring boot, enhancing functionality and enabling seamless communication between various system components.
+- Technologies used were java, springboot, and springdata, microsoft graphAPI for calendar & teams integration.
+- Effective solutions for all the involved-parties recruiter, interviewer and candidate.
+- Reduced the time to hire by 70% and improved the candidate experience by 95%.
-- Worked closely with the front-end developer to ensure smooth integration of the recruitment tool, ensuring a cohesive user experience.
+- Worked closely with the front-end team to ensure smooth integration.
+- Gave a talk on the project at the SAP Labs, India Dkom 2022.
-- Conducted regular code reviews, debugging, and troubleshooting to maintain high code quality and optimize system performance.
+- Conducted regular code reviews and provided feedback to ensure high-quality code.
-- Collaborated with stakeholders to gather requirements, analyze business needs, and propose innovative solutions to simplify the hiring lifecycle.
+- Collaborated with stakeholders to gather requirements, analyze business needs, and propose solutions to simplify the hiring lifecycle.
-- Provided technical guidance and mentorship to junior developers, fostering a collaborative and knowledge-sharing environment.
-- Conducted thorough testing, including unit testing and integration testing, to identify and resolve any bugs or issues before deployment
+- Ideation to first event using the tool in 6 months.